nawrotlab/larvaworld/README.md

    Optionally Larvaworld can be launched through Linux terminal.
    Different modes are available :

    1. Single Simulation

        Run a single simulation of one of multiple available experiments.
-       Optionally run the respetive analysis.
+       Optionally run the respective analysis.

        This line runs a dish simulation (30 larvae, 3 minutes) without analysis.
        We choose to also see the simulation at a speed x6 as it unfolds.